Giovanni Niccolò Muscat

-Life

-Beginnings
+Early life

-Muscat was born into a very poor family on March 8, 1735.
-He seems to have lost his parents at a very young age, for it was his aunt who raised him.
-Despite her poverty, this aunt worked hard to pay for the young Muscat's formal education.
-Unfortunately, it is however as yet unknown where he undertook his initial studies.
-His aunt also paid for his university studies.
-Again, all that is known is that he studied law but it is not certain where.
-It might have been at the Collegium Melitense of the Jesuits in Valletta.
+Muscat was born into a poor family on 8 March 1735.
+He lost his parents at a young age, and was raised by his aunt.
+His aunt paid for his university studies, and he studied law, likely at the Collegium Melitense in Valletta.

+In 1763, he married Maria Salamone, a widow with three children who were older than him.

+Career

 Professional career

-After finishing his law degree and became a lawyer, Muscat was lucky enough to encounter the good favours of one of the legal scribes (called uditore) of the Grand Master of the Knights Hospitallers, Manuel Pinto da Fonseca, who took him under his wing.
-This helped Muscat build up a stead clientele which brought him some stable income.
-At this time he was most likely still in his early twenties.
+After finishing his law degree and becoming a lawyer, Muscat was lucky enough to encounter the good favours of one of the legal scribes (called uditore) of the Grand Master of the Knights Hospitaller, Manuel Pinto da Fonseca, who took him under his wing.
+This helped Muscat build up a steady clientele which brought him a stable income.
+At this point he was likely still in his early twenties.

-Marriage

-Considering his firm social improvement and advancement, it might be expected that Muscat would be particularly susceptible to social mores and customs.
-However, this was not so.
-When it came to tying the knot, Muscat chose to flouted convention completely.
-In fact, at the age of twenty-eight, in 1763, he married a widow with three children who was much older than him.
-Her name was Maria Salamone.

 Early writings

 Muscat's earliest extant writings date back to when he was twenty-three years old.
 A long poetic work in Italian, called Sonnetto (Sonnet), which he composed in 1758 was dedicated to Giammaria Azopardi Castelletti, Adriano Montana and Giuseppe Agius.
-The first was the Vicar General, and the others Assessors, to the Bishop of Malta Bartolomeo Rull.
+The first was the Vicar General, and the others Assessors, to the Bishop of Malta, Bartolomé Rull.
 The work had never been published, and is extant in manuscript form.
-This document is evidence that Muscat did not harbour ‘dangerous’ doctrines (as came out afterwards) since always.
-During this period of his life he seems to have been quite convinced of the traditional political structures of his time and, particularly, with the supreme power exerted by the pope.
+This document is evidence that Muscat did not always harbour ‘dangerous’ doctrines (as came out afterwards).
+During this period of his life he seems to have been quite convinced of the traditional political structures of his time and, particularly, with the supreme power exerted by the Pope.

 Another early writing, this time from 1771, when Muscat had thirty-six years of age, is called Replica delli Creditori (A Creditors’ Response).
 This too is in Italian.
 It was published in Palermo, Sicily, at the printing press of Baron Giacomo Epir, and contains 87 pages.
 The work was written in response to a publication issued by a certain Giacobbe Berard, who had responded to yet another book.
-Muscat's book, in fact, reproduced the same title of Berard's work.
+Muscat's book reproduced the same title of Berard's work.
 The subject of all three publications concerned a particular legal case of localised importance.
 Nevertheless, in his book Muscat touches upon a theme pertaining to political philosophy which he would go on to develop in other writings, namely the legal independence of a local government from outside interference (including the pope, his bishops or the Inquisition.